 Ayurvedic treatments are health treatments which follow the teachings of Ayurveda.
 Each Ayurveda treatment is individually planned according to the needs of the patient and it should prescribed by a qualified Ayurvedic doctor.
-Every cure includes a specific diet which corresponds with the patient's constitution type.
+Every cure includes a specific Ayurvedic diet which corresponds with the patient's constitution type.
 Along with this diet, various treatments are applied to help balance the substances in your body, promote inner harmony and contribute to overall well-being, as well as making your body and mind strong enough to combat numerous diseases.
-Many travelers reguarly visit Ayurvedic resorts to benefit from Ayurveda treatments, slow down, relax and find peace.
+Many travelers reguarly visit Ayurveda retreats to benefit from Ayurveda treatments, slow down, relax and find peace.

-With over seventy hotelsoffering Ayurvedic treatments, SpaDreams presents you with a range unlikely to be offered by any other tour operator in Europe.
+With over 120 hotelsoffering Ayurvedic treatments, SpaDreams presents you with a range unlikely to be offered by any other tour operator in Europe.
 We would be pleased to provide you with assistance and advice on Ayurveda treatments and help you to find the perfect destination for you.

 Shirodhara (shiro-forehead, dhara-flow) is an Ayurvedic treatment in which oil is poured onto the forehead and is acknowledged as the best-known Ayurvedic practice.
 It is performed with a special mixture of oil and herbs.
 The recipes vary and some of them are over 2,000 years old!
 The oil flow and head massage calm the nervous system, reduce stress and relieve headaches.

 Ayurvedic Herbal Baths

 Ayurvedic baths are used to relax muscles for body relaxation and revitalisation.
 Flowers are often added to the water along with herbs and oils.
 The pleasant aroma and warmth of the water allow for relaxation and pure indulgence.

 Shiroabhyanga and Shirovasti